FbW-E10/SPA-Lessons/3-Asyncronous Programming/1-Non-Blocking Promises/README.md

         }, 5000)
     })

-    // Return the result of the Promise once it has resolved (and not before!) return promise;
+    // Return the result of the Promise once it has resolved or rejected (and not before!) return promise;
 }